JabRef/jabref/README.md

 Fresh development builds are available at [builds.jabref.org](https://builds.jabref.org/master/).
 The [latest stable release is available at FossHub](https://www.fosshub.com/JabRef.html).

-JabRef runs on any system equipped with the Java Virtual Machine (Java 11 or higher), which can be downloaded at no cost from [AdoptOpenDJK](https://adoptopenjdk.net/).
-From JabRef 4.0 onwards, [JavaFX] support has to be installed.
  - Windows: JabRef offers an installer, which also adds a shortcut to JabRef to your start menu.
 Please also see our [Windows FAQ](https://docs.jabref.org/faq/faqwindows)
  - Linux: Please see our [Installation Guide](https://docs.jabref.org/general/installation).
  - Mac OS X: Please see our [Mac OS X FAQ](https://docs.jabref.org/faq/faqosx).

-In addition, JabRef can be downloaded as an executable `.jar` file.
-Try to double click the `jar` file or execute the following command:
-     `java -jar <path to jar>`

 ## Bug Reports, Suggestions, Other Feedback